pachadotdev/gravitydatasets/README.md

 * By obtaining a full join on a pairwise basis for all non-symmetrical variables (i.e., `colony_of_origin_ever`) and obtained the maximum for each pair.

 To check this I ran some queries to verify, for example, that the populations for CHL-ESP are around `c(20,40)` and not `c(40,40)` (i.e., Spain doubles the population of Chile), and that for the same pair `colony_of_origin_ever = 0` but for ESP-CHL `colony_of_origin_ever = 1`.

+### WTO

+No modification besides adding the full country names in a separate table from trade.

 ## Usage